KentBersabalPersonal/CPP-Lessons-by-Kent/README.md

 # C++ Lessons by KentZel

-Hey!
+Hello Po!
 This repository is where I'm documenting my journey learning C++ — one concept at a time.
 Each file focuses on a single topic, with simple, easy-to-follow code so I (and anyone else learning) can look back and understand exactly what's going on.

 If you're also just starting out with C++, feel free to browse around, learn alongside me, or fork this repo for your own practice!